 Dental crowns – these are quite similar to dental veneers.
 These are also custom-made to match the shape of your teeth.
 However, unlike veneers, a crown extends all the way around your tooth, meaning your dentist will remove a large portion of your dental structure.
 These crowns are perfect for patients who have considerable damage that affects the strength and structure of their teeth.

 Bonding – often called composite veneers.
-This is typically for patients with insufficient amount of tooth enamel.
+This is typically for patients with an insufficient amount of tooth enamel.

 To check prices or to book a Veneers Procedure in Thailand or anywhere else in the world, head on over to MyMediTravel now!